douglasgreen/outlines/society/philosophy/books.en.md

 meaningful engagement with life, emphasizing the importance of presence, mutuality, and the divine in our everyday encounters.

+## Will Durant (1885-1981)

+### "The Story of Philosophy" (1926)

+"The Story of Philosophy: The Lives and Opinions of the World's Greatest Philosophers" by Will Durant is a comprehensive exploration of Western philosophy.
+Published in 1926, the book profiles several prominent philosophers, tracing the development of their ideas and how these ideas influenced subsequent thinkers.
+Durant's work is structured to show the interconnection of philosophical ideas over time, beginning with ancient philosophers like Socrates and Plato and extending to modern thinkers such as Friedrich Nietzsche.

+#### Content Structure

+-   **Chapters and Philosophers**: The book is divided into nine main chapters, each dedicated to a significant philosopher.
+These include Plato (with a section on Socrates), Aristotle, Francis Bacon, Baruch Spinoza (with a section on Descartes), Voltaire (with a section on Rousseau), Immanuel Kant (with a section on Hegel), Arthur Schopenhauer, Herbert Spencer, and Friedrich Nietzsche.
+Additionally, two chapters provide briefer profiles of early 20th-century philosophers like Henri Bergson, Benedetto Croce, Bertrand Russell, George Santayana, William James, and John Dewey.

+-   **Philosophical Themes**: Durant explores various philosophical themes such as logic, aesthetics, ethics, politics, and metaphysics.
+He emphasizes the importance of philosophy in providing wisdom and synthesis, contrasting it with science, which he views as providing knowledge and analysis.

+-   **Philosophical Evolution**: The book illustrates how each philosopher's ideas were influenced by their predecessors and how they, in turn, influenced future thinkers.
+Durant attempts to weave a narrative that shows the progression and evolution of philosophical thought.

+#### Key Points

+-   **Philosophy as a Story**: Durant presents philosophy as a continuous story where one set of ideas leads into the next.
+This narrative approach makes complex philosophical concepts more accessible to readers.

+-   **Criticism and Limitations**: In the foreword to the second edition, Durant acknowledges criticism for not including non-Western philosophers such as Confucius, Buddha, and Adi Shankara.
+This highlights the book's focus on Western philosophy.

+-   **Popular Quotes**: The book is the source of the popular quote often misattributed to
+    Aristotle: "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit," which Durant used to discuss Aristotle's work.

+#### Conclusion

+Will Durant's "The Story of Philosophy" is a seminal work that provides an engaging overview of Western philosophical thought.
+By profiling key philosophers and their contributions, Durant offers readers a narrative that connects the dots between different philosophical eras and ideas.
+Despite its focus on Western philosophy, the book remains a valuable resource for understanding the development of philosophical thought and its impact on the modern world.

 ## Paul Tillich (1886-1965)

 ### "The Courage to Be" (1952)